expo/config-plugins/packages/ffmpeg-kit-react-native/README.md

 ## Important Notes

 - This plugin changes the minimum deployment target on Android to `24` (from `21`) which may break other packages in your app!
-- Changing the "package" field on iOS will require re-running `pod install` after updating with `expo prebuild -p ios --no-install`.
+- Changing the "package" field on iOS will require re-running `pod install` after updating with `npx expo prebuild -p ios --no-install`.
 - Most of the modifications in this plugin are dangerous meaning it's highly likely that something may break over time.
 The plugin is heavily unit-tested to attempt to prevent breaking.